“And now, presenting ‘Virginia's Finest’ . . . The James Madison University Marching Royal Dukes!”

 The band is supported by the Yamaha Corporation, Vick Firth, and Zildjian Cymbals, and has been used in the international advertising campaigns for both firms.

 Scott Rikkers is the Assistant Director of Bands at JMU and Director of the Marching Royal Dukes.
-Chad Reep is the Assistant Director of Athletic Bands and Assistant Director of the Marching Royal Dukes.
+Chad Reep is the Assistant Director of Athletic Bands and Assistant Director of the Marching Royal Dukes, and J.R.
+Snow is the Assistant Director of the Marching Royal Dukes.
 Steve Bolstad is the Director of Bands at JMU.
-Rick Deloney is the Percussion Coordinator.
-Ryan Jonker and Michael Overman are the percussion instructors.
-Carly Philp and Erin Fairchild are the Colorguard instructors, and Julia Urban is the coach of the dance team, the Dukettes.
+Steve Cash is the drumline instructor/percussion coordinator, and Michael Overman is the Front Ensemble instructor.
+Carly Philp, Erin Fairchild, and Laura Milford are the Colorguard instructors, and Julia Urban is the coach of the dance team, the Dukettes.
 Connie Driscoll is the Administrative Assistant for the JMU Band Program.